Web Design Wilmington NC

-Unhappy With Your Web Site?
-We Can Help You.
+Unhappy With Your Website Design?
+We Can Help!

-Are you frustrated with your web site?
+Are you frustrated with your current website?
 Is it just not working?
-Does it look bad on mobile?
+Does it look bad on mobile devices?
 Don’t know where to start?

-The cornerstone of any online success is your home on the web.
-Your web site needs to give a clear message and inspire visitors to take the next step.
+The cornerstone of all online success is your home on the web.
+Your website must give a clear message and inspire visitors to take the next step.
 We can show you how to make that happen.
 How?
-Read on.
+Keep reading!

-The first step in creating any web site is to define the reason why your site needs to come into being.
+The first step in creating any website is to define the reason why you need one.
 Have a brainstorming session by yourself or with your team and answer the following questions:

 Who are we trying to reach with our website?

-It is very important to know the target audience or “demographic” you want to appeal to with your web site (or any form of public marketing for your organization).
-A site intended for high level industry professionals will and should have a very different look, feel and function to a site intended for children or a site intended for selling fashion accessories.
+It is very important to know the target audience or “demographic” you want to appeal to with your website (or any form of digital marketing for your organization).
+A site intended for high-level industry professionals will and should have a very different look, feel, and function to a site intended for children or a site intended for selling fashion accessories.
 A good thought experiment is to write down the attributes you would want in your “ideal” visitor.
 This will really help in answering the other questions going forward about your site.

-What do we want visitors to our website to be able to do?
+What do we want website visitors to be able to do?

-A web site can allow a visitor to find and do any number of things and it is up to you to decide what functions you want to provide.
+A website can allow a visitor to find and do any number of things and it is up to you to decide what functions you want to provide.
 Is your site just about information?
 Are you looking to sell a product or encourage prospective clients to contact you about buying a service?
-Do you want visitors to be able to get an online quotation or to be able to donate money?
+Do you want visitors to be able to get an online quote or to be able to donate money?
 Don’t limit your vision.
-If you don’t have the full budget, or your business isn’t quite ready to service all the features you want, you can always split your project into stages and launch a site that can easily grow, expand and develop when you are ready.
+If you don’t have the full budget, or your business isn’t quite ready to service all the features you want, you can always split your project into stages and launch a site that can easily grow, expand, and develop when you’re ready.

 What “call to action” do we want for our visitors?

-This is a very important, arguably the MOST important question to answer about your web site before starting any design process.
-How do you want a visitor to act ideally on finding your web site?
-Do you simply want to encourage them to telephone your company?
-Do you want them to make an online request to contact them?
-Do you want them to go ahead an make a purchase or a booking right there on your site?
+This is a very important, arguably the MOST important question to answer about your website before starting any web design process.
+How do you want a visitor to act when they find your website?
+Do you simply want to encourage them to call?
+Do you want them to make an online contact request?
+Do you want them to go ahead and make a purchase or a booking right there on your site?
 Do you want them to send you information, or perhaps subscribe to your mailing list?

 Here again it can help to make a simple point-by-point plan on paper, from “A visitor arrives at your homepage…” to “A visitor leaves your website.”
 Having this information at hand will enable you or your designer to tailor every element of your site to making this happen.